ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

   - repeated and optional argument, but since `value-type` is mandatory, at least the package with the protobuf model of the value should be imported
-  - import path can be relative to the file with the `go:generate` command (hence the plugin's top-level directory is preferred)
+  - import path can be relative to the file with the `go:generate` command (hence the plugin's top-level directory is preferred to avoid double dots)

 For example, `go:generate` for VPP interface can be found [here][vpp-iface-adapter].
 Running `go generate <your-plugin-path>` will generate the adapter for your